RedefiningWomeninTech/av-docs/README.md

 ### Recording Set Ups

-You would like to record video and audio for editing and distibution later.
+You would like to record video and audio for editing and distribution later.

 Get started with [Recording](/setups/).